 Through my research, I have come to think of these fiscal and political qualities as a kind of political lightness.
 Like tax expenditures and policy nudges, credit programs can be easier to pass, and tend to raise less political blowback, than more direct forms of taxing and spending.
 The lightness of credit means that policymakers have a great deal to gain if they can redefine social problems as financial problems, such that credit allocation can be used to fix them.

-We Need an Honest Conversation About Federal Credit
+We Need An Honest Conversation About Federal Credit

 I am not against all credit programs.
 Like other markets, credit markets need help from the government, and credit programs have accomplished some amazing things, like the electrification for U.S. homes in the 1930s.
 I have argued that they are an important part of the woefully underappreciated U.S. developmental state.
 The answer is not to reject all credit programs, but to have a more sensible public debate about credit allocation as a policy tool.